Belitsoft > Business Intelligence Software Development > Healthcare Business Intelligence

 Prevent Chronic Patients From Complications

 Business Intelligence systems identify the patients with a certain condition are at risk for complications, like foot ulcers or kidney disease.
-In the case that these cases are fixed early, it establishes more targeted interventions and prevents high expenditures on developed complications.
+Taking action on these cases in the initial stages leads to more targeted interventions and prevents high expenditures on developed complications.
 It may concern mostly medication management, acting as reminders for drug refills or pill organizers to help patients stay on track with their treatment regimen.
 Or it aligns remote monitoring programs that include wearable devices to track blood glucose or blood pressure levels and send alerts to healthcare providers if the levels are outside of the target range.

 Optimize Healthcare Supply Chain Management